guand/seng371-project1/README.md

 Then run it: `python parse.py`.
 It should output a JSON file of pull requests that were merged into master AND issues that had your label.

 #### 3.3  Gitstats
+Gitstats was used for gathering LOC data from a git repo.
 - `git clone https://github.com/hoxu/gitstats.git`
 - Rename `gitstats` into `gitstats.py`
 - `python gitstats.py ../path/to/repo output`